firebase/genkit/docs/dotprompt.md

 });
 ```

-The name of the variant is included in the metadata in generation traces, so you can
+The name of the variant is included in the metadata of generation traces, so you
-compare and contrast actual performance between variants in the Genkit trace inspector.
+can compare and contrast actual performance between variants in the Genkit trace
+inspector.

 ## Alternate ways to load and define prompts

 Dotprompt is optimized for organization in the prompt directory.
-However, there are a few
+However, there
-other ways to load and define prompts:
+are a few other ways to load and define prompts:

 * `loadPromptFile`: Load a prompt from a file in the prompt directory.
 * `loadPromptUrl`: Load a prompt from a URL.